nim-lang/Nim/doc/tut1.rst

 * ``pairs`` and ``mpairs`` which provides the element and an index number (immutable and mutable respectively)

 .. code-block:: nim
-  for indx, itm in ["a","b"].pairs:
+  for index, item in ["a","b"].pairs:
-    echo itm, " at index ", indx
+    echo item, " at index ", index
   # => a at index 0
   # => b at index 1